bitwiseworks/python-os2/Doc/library/tarfile.rst

       *fileobj* is not closed, when :class:`TarFile` is closed.

-   *format* controls the archive format.
+   *format* controls the archive format for writing.
 It must be one of the constants :const:`USTAR_FORMAT`, :const:`GNU_FORMAT` or :const:`PAX_FORMAT` that are defined at module level.

-   .. versionadded:: 2.6
+When reading, format will be automatically detected, even if different formats are present in a single archive.

    The *tarinfo* argument can be used to replace the default :class:`TarInfo` class with a different one.

-   .. versionadded:: 2.6

    If *dereference* is :const:`False`, add symbolic and hard links to the archive.
 If it is :const:`True`, add the content of the target files to the archive.
 This has no